Required field Category cannot be edited by Non Member user when adding ticket

 Or did you just forget to create the categories?

-#9 Updated by Mathias Kühn over 7 years ago
+Updated by Mathias Kühn almost 11 years ago

 Well, the original intention was to have one tracker for multiple projects behaving exactly the same, always forcing the user to enter a category.
 Categories themselves should not be editable by that user.
 Now we were in the dilemma that this project and ultimately also some others did not have any categories defined, rendering that tracker unusable.
 To me there are two solutions; either we add another tracker without Categorie being required, or change redmine to enforce the required field only if categories are available.